Ballylongford: History

-In 1580, during the Second Desmond Rebellion, the castle was defended by a garrison composed of some 70 Irish, Italian and Spanish troops, led by Captain Julian, an Italian.
+In 1580, during the Second Desmond Rebellion, the castle was defended by a garrison composed of some 70 Irish, Italian and Spanish troops led by Captain Julian, an Italian.
 The Siege of Carrigafoyle Castle by Elizabethan forces under Lord Justice Sir William Pelham began on Palm Sunday.
 After two days, it was breached by cannon fire and taken, following which the surviving defenders were all hanged.
 The cannon breach remains visible to this day.
 Towards the end of the Nine Years War, taking advantage of the distraction of the English, Chieftain John O'Connor briefly re-occupied the castle only to be put out again in 1603 by George Carew, the Governor of Munster.

-King James I restored the castle to the O'Connors in 1607 but in 1651 during the Cromwellian conquest of Ireland, it was again captured, this time by Cromwellian forces under Edmund Ludlow.
-Ludlow was Henry Ireton’s second in command and, after Ireton's death, commander in chief in Ireland.
-Ludlow ensured that the castle could never again be fortified and garrisoned, by knocking the outer defensive walls.
+King James I restored the castle to the O'Connors in 1607, but in 1651 during the Cromwellian conquest of Ireland, it was again captured, this time by Cromwellian forces under Edmund Ludlow.
+Ludlow was Henry Ireton's second in command and, after Ireton's death, commander in chief in Ireland.
+Ludlow ensured the castle could never again be fortified and garrisoned by knocking the outer defensive walls.

-The O’Connor lands were confiscated under the Act for the Settlement of Ireland of 1652 and given to William Sandes of Cumberland, who had arrived in Ireland with Oliver Cromwell in 1649.
-Following the restoration of the monarchy the lands were subsequently granted to Trinity College Dublin in 1666.
-The College remained the principal landlord in the Ballylongford area up to the passage of the Land Act in 1903.
+The O'Connor lands were confiscated under the Act for the Settlement of Ireland of 1652 and given to William Sandes of Cumberland, who had arrived in Ireland with Oliver Cromwell in 1649.
+Following the restoration of the monarchy, the lands were subsequently granted to Trinity College Dublin in 1666.
+The college remained the principal landlord in the Ballylongford area until the Land Act 1903 was passed.
 Some land titles are still vested in the college to this day.